CULTIVATED SINCE ANCIENT TIMES

 WHAT DO BANANAS NEED?

-Banana trees require constant hydration.
+Banana cultivation requires constant hydration.
 This means that an average-sized banana plantation needs approximately 1,500 tonnes of water per year.
-Banana plantation owners fear that continued water supply problems will prevent their crops from growing large enough to be sold on the open market.
-It is projected that this may cause a price hike of Cypriot bananas.
-A price hike is thought to ultimately increase for both wholesalers and consumers making them unviable.
+Banana plantation owners fear that continued water supply problems will prevent their crops from growing large enough to be sold on the open market, and it is projected that this may cause a price hike that would make Cypriot bananas unviable.

 A RAPID RESPONSE